OverSim: Interactive GUI

-Exchangeable Underlying Network Models
+Exchangeable underlying network models

 OverSim has a flexible underlying network scheme, which on the one hand provides a fully configurable network topology with realistic bandwidths, packet delays, and packet losses (INETUnderlay), and on the other hand a fast and simple alternative model for high simulation performance (SimpleUnderlay).

 Scalability

 OverSim was designed with performance in mind.
 On a modern desktop PC a typical Chord network of 10,000 nodes can be simulated in real-time.
 The simulator was used to successfully simulate networks of up to 100,000 nodes.

-Base Overlay Class
+Base overlay class

 The base overlay class facilitates the implementation of structured peer-to-peer protocols by providing a RPC interface, a generic lookup class and a common API key-based routing interface to the application.

-Reuse of Simulation Code
+Reuse of simulation code

 The different implementations of overlay protocols are reusable for real network applications, so that researchers can validate the simulator framework results by comparing them to the results from real-world test networks like PlanetLab.
 Therefore, the simulation framework is able to handle and assemble real network packets and to communicate with other implementations of the same overlay protocol.